rankutah/blog/sites/rank-utah/content/pricing.md

 - Apple Maps & Bing Places management & optimization
 - Business details synced to 100+ networks to boost local search rankings
 - Keyword research, strategy, & alignment with how your customers search
-- Ongoing updates and support
+- Ongoing support via phone, text, or email
-- Monthly performance & lead reports
+- Monthly performance and lead reports

 This package does not include a business website.